rzzzwilson/teensy/TJCTM24024-SPI/README.rst

 touch interface.

 The *touchpaint* sketch uses the touch screen.
 Works, but there's quite a bit of 'jitter' in the returned XY position.
+Still, it's probably good enough to try writing a DigitalVFO v2.0 screen.